mattermost/docs/source/deployment/advanced-permissions.rst

 Backend Infrastructure
 -----------------------

-Technical Admins or developers looking for a deeper understanding of the permissions backend can refer to our :doc:`permissions-backend` technical documentation.
+Technical admins or developers looking for a deeper understanding of the permissions backend can refer to our :doc:`permissions-backend` technical documentation.

 Glossary
 ----------